Nickchapman3773/Uranium-Fever/README.md

 	- We do not support alterations of the list, however, if one were to add mods to the list and put [NoDelete] in front of the name, it would persist despite updating to new Uranium Fever versions.
 We would strongly advise against removing mods, though.
 - Crashing - I am crashing, what can I do to fix it?
 	- Post your crashlog (found in the Uranium Fever > Stock Game > Crash Logs folder) in the Uranium Fever Support channel on discord (link provided above).
+- Disabled Mods - Should all of the mods that say (IP) after them be disabled?
+	- Yes.
+IP is my shorthand for Internally Patched, meaning I've merged them into the Uranium Fever Master Patch.
+They are still included despite being disabled so that the authors get DP and credit for their mod, given I used them as a resource.
 - Failed and Slow Nexus Downloads - Why are all of my downloads so slow, and eventually failing?
 	- You failed to connect your nexus account to your wabbajack.
 Open the settings cogwheel in Wabbajack and log into your Nexus account.
 - First Time Playing - Is the list appropriate for a person who has never played Fallout before?